daronphang/programming-resources/networking/communication/TCP-IP-model.md

 Separate protocols that work together (stateless) and specify how computers transfer data from one device to another on internet/intranet.
 Emphasizes on accuracy.
 Default method of data communication and developed by US Department of Defense.
 Each device has its own TCP/IP address.
 It breaks messages into packets and avoid having to resend entire message in the event of missed transmission.
 Packets are automatically reassembled once they reach their destination.
 Every packet can take a different route, depending on whether the original route becomes congested/unavailable.
 TCP/IP is non-proprietary and hence, not controlled by any company.

 IP is responsible for delivery of data packets from source to destination nodes.
-Primary version is IPv4; newer IPv6 addresses size contraints.
+Primary version is IPv4; newer IPv6 addresses size constraints.
 TCP is responsible for maintaining a reliable connection between communicating devices and for ensuring data transfers are completed successfully.
 IP obtains the address while TCP guarantees delivery of data to that address.

 ## TCP/IP Layers